 But, Isn’t the R&D Credit Only for Research Done in Laboratories?

 Definitely not!
 The biggest misconception is that qualified research must be conducted in scientific laboratories by individuals wearing white lab coats.
-While scientific research does naturally come to mind when thinking of R&D, it is imperative that our team at Strike meet with you to determine whether your activities are eligible for the R&D Credit.
+While scientific research does naturally come to mind when thinking of R&D, it is imperative that our team at Strike meet with you to determine whether your activities are truly R&D expenditures.

-How Can I Find Out If My Company’s Software Qualifies for R&D Credit?
+How Can I Find Out If My Company’s Software Is an R&D Project?

 Where Can These Tax Credits Be Utilized?

-The R&D Tax credit is an immediate source of cash that can significantly reduce current and future federal and state tax liabilities.
+The tax credit is an immediate source of cash that can significantly reduce current and future federal and state tax liabilities.
 Below are a few things to keep in mind: